WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * [Wi-Fi NetworkConnected and NetworkDisconnected fired twice per connect/disconnect](https://github.com/WildernessLabs/Meadow_Issues/issues/220)
 * Connecting to an access point with no password now works.

+# RC-1.1 (RC1 Hotfix Release 1)

+We're happy to announce an amendment release to RC1, providing an out-of-band critical fix for the *AMQP* protocol and therefore for connecting to *Azure Iot Hubs* and other cloud services.
+To get started on connecting your Meadow to the cloud, check out [our sample!](https://github.com/WildernessLabs/Meadow.Project.Samples/tree/main/Source/Azure/AzureIoTHub)

+In addition, this release includes:

+    * A Meadow Debugging connection fix for the latest versions of Visual Studio
+    * [all yours Adrian]

 # RC-1

 We're so excited to present to you the first Meadow v1.0 Release-Candidate!!!
 This is a MASSIVE release with a pile of fixes and way more features than we expected.